mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 So briefly speaking, we understand the world as the triple world.
 The first world is *the world of desire*.
 This is really the common human world, filled with human desire: good or bad, right and wrong, confusion, suffering, and many things.

 The second world is *the world of form*.
 In other words, this world has no sense of desire, but the material entities remain, the material world remains. *Material world* means not only material things, but even the spiritual things become material, if you attach to them.
 Do you understand this?
-You may know Trungpa’s book, *Spiritual Materialism*.
+You may know Trungpa’s book, *Cutting Through Spiritual Materialism*.
 If you really attach to the spiritual world, if you really handle the spiritual world according to individual preconceptions or prejudice, the spiritual world turns into the material world.
 In other words, you don’t understand the spiritual world exactly as it is.
 The spiritual world is understood in a very narrow way; at that time it becomes the material world.
 [At that time] it doesn’t make sense; it doesn’t work in the human world.
 Even though you have a spiritual experience, if it doesn’t work in your life; it’s still a material thing, a material entity.
 That is the world of form.

 And third is *the world of formlessness*.
 This is *just* the spiritual world.
 [In Japanese] we call this *mushiki-kai*. *Mu* is *non*. *Shiki* is *rupa* in Sanskrit.
 Usually *rupa* is translated as *form*, but *rupa* in Sanskrit means to get something in a dualistic way.
 In other words, always separating: seeing something, hearing something separately, between subject and object.
 That is what is called *rupa*: form, the material world, the dualistic world.
 So *mushiki* means non-*rupa*, non-form, so *formlessness*.